Michael Peers

-Michael Geoffrey Peers (born 31 July 1934) is a Canadian retired Anglican bishop who served as Primate of the Anglican Church of Canada from 1986 to 2004.
+Michael Geoffrey Peers (31 July 1934 – 27 July 2023) was a Canadian Anglican bishop who served as Primate of the Anglican Church of Canada from 1986 to 2004.

 Life and career

 Born in Vancouver, British Columbia, Peers completed an undergraduate degree in languages at the University of British Columbia in 1956 and a diploma in translation at the University of Heidelberg in 1957.
 He had intended to embark on a career in diplomacy.

 In the meantime, an interest in religion (which had begun in his youth after a non-religious upbringing) increased and he decided to seek ordination.
 He entered Trinity College at the University of Toronto, where he obtained a licentiate in theology.
 He was ordained as an Anglican priest and served in the following positions: